 - Open a Chinese Bank Account: The easiest way to add money to WeChat Pay is to connect it to a Chinese bank account.
 Foreigners are legally allowed to open an account and it usually only takes 1-2 hours to get it done.
 They’ll issue you a bank card immediately and you can add that card to WeChat.

 - Peer-to-Peer Exchange: Of course, since many travelers don’t have friends in China to send them money, you’ll need to find another way to get money onto WeChat.
 That’s where something like a peer-to-peer exchange service can help.
 These services connect you with somebody who wants US dollars so that you pay them $100 via Paypal or bank transfer.
 They in turn pay you the equivalent RMB to your WeChat account.
-If you’re skeptical, I understand.
-However, I’ve done it a couple times personally and I guarantee that it’s an excellent option.
+Unfortunately, this only works if you already have your WeChat Wallet activated.